The Dark Side of Gravity: B=-1/A, Gravitomagnetism

+Now for an extended body of mass M such as a planet fully within the domain of our privileged frame, we were of course free to replace for any elementary point mass m entering in the composition of this body, $w_{Source}$ by a single $w_{CM}$ in the decomposition we started from, where $w_{CM}$ stands for the planet center of mass speed and will factorize when summing over all point masses contributions.
+Not only are we free to do so but we also must do so to eventually obtain after summing up, the well known GR geodetic term expected from such extended body:

+But then we also obtain a preferred frame term only depending on the speed of our body center of mass relative to the preferred frame:

-which last anomalous term (depending on the arbitrary PPN system) may be dropped since it does not appear in the truly measurable quantity ( Ref.~\refcite{Will} , p211), a preferred frame like effect arises in $\vec \Omega _{\mbox{PF}} =- 2 \vec w_{Source/PF} \times \vec \nabla \left( {\frac{m}{r}} \right)$.
-Hence, we have a Preferred frame Post Newtonian effect that comes in place of the Lense-Thirring precession or ``the dragging of inertial frames'' usually interpreted as a genuine coupling in GR between the spins of the earth and gyroscope.
-Indeed, we are free to choose the same $w_{Source}$, for instance here the extended body center of mass speed, for any elementary point mass m entering in the composition of this body, then factorize this speed when summing over all point masses to get the GR geodetic terms plus another term independent of the body angular momentum.
-By the way, the highly non trivial issue of deviation from geodesics for a spinning body in general relativity is also avoided if the body angular momentum does not source gravity.
+Eventually, we get no gravitomagnetic term depending on our body angular momentum at the contrary to the GR case where terms involving the actual speeds of the point sources relative to each others inside the body produce an angular momentum contribution to $\Omega$ (Ref.~\refcite{Will}, p104).
+Hence, we have a Preferred frame Post Newtonian effect that comes in place of the Lense-Thirring precession or ``the dragging of inertial frames'' usually interpreted as a genuine coupling in GR between the spins of the earth and gyroscope (By the way, the highly non trivial issue of deviation from geodesics for a spinning body in general relativity is also avoided if the body angular momentum does not source gravity).
+Therefore if there is such domain of a privileged frame encompassing our earth, its rotation can have no effect on a Gravity Probe B gyroscope axis which means no frame dragging.
+In place, various preferred frame effects can occur depending on how actually moves our planet Center of Mass relative to the preferred frame and these effects might even change in time, appear or disappear depending on the actual position of all the moving preferred frame domain frontiers defined by the discontinuities if these are indeed drifting in time.